-Sezimal | Digits and Symbols | Shastadari Units System | Base Units | Prefixes | Time Units | Derived Units | Other Units | Fractions | Scales | Calculator | Now | Brazileru | Português
+Sezimal | Digits and Symbols | Shastadari Units System | Base Units | Prefixes | Time Units | Derived Units | Other Units | Fractions | Scales | Calendar | Calculator | Now | Brazileru | Português

-Others may refer to sezimal base as sextal, heximal, seximal, senary, or simply base six;
+Sezimal is a base six number notation and nomenclature; others may refer to sezimal base as sextal, heximal, seximal, senary, or simply base six;

 You can see how sezimal works by using the Sezimal Calculator.